US AND CANADA REFUNDS NOW AVAILABLE!

 If you’re really still unsure and want a second opinion, simply head down to your nearest beauty counter.
 Often foundations will be tailored to certain undertones, so by using that logic, the beauty assistant should be able to help you find yours.

 So you’re warm toned?
 Congratulations and welcome to summer.
 Unlike me, you ARE able to wear yellow.
 As a warm-tone-ee, you join the ranks of celebs such as Beyonce and Kim Kardashian – not too shabby at all.
 Radiant as the sun, warm-toned gals look fab in earthy colours – think orangey-reds, coral-pinks, orange, amber, gold, and yellow.
 You can also go for ‘warm’ versions of cool colours, like violet-red and olive.
-As a general tip, avoid icy tones including sky blues, satin pink and amethyst, they’ll just make your skin look grey.
+Oh, and neon brights will be your best friend - just trust me!
+As a general tip, avoid icy tones including sky blues, satin pink and amethyst, they might make your skin look grey.